While summers in Las Vegas can be sweltering and downright oppressive, the winters can be startlingly chilly.

 Enchant at the Las Vegas Ballpark: Enchant is a winter wonderland that’s home to a holiday village complete with ice skating, games, dining, and holiday shopping opportunities.
 Of course, Santa and Mrs. Clause will also make appearances.

-Fremont Street Experience Holiday Tree: Attend the lighting ceremony for Fremont’s 50-foot tall Christmas tree which typically occurs in early December or stop by anytime thereafter to admire it.
+Fremont Street Experience Holiday Tree: Attend the lighting ceremony for Fremont’s 50-foot-tall Christmas tree, which typically occurs in early December.
+Even if you miss the initial ceremy, stop by to check it out!

 See Scuba Santa at Silverton: Typically, mermaids entertain the crowds in Silverton’s 117,000-gallon fish tank, but Santa commonly makes an appearance over the holidays.
 I’ll be sure to update with specific times & dates for Santa appearances once they’re made available by Silverton.

-Take Advantage of the Outdoors: According to survey data from the Las Vegas Convention and Visitor’s Authority, outdoor activities near Vegas like Death Valley, the Hoover Dam, Valley of Fire State Park, Bryce Canyon, Red Rock Canyon, the Grand Canyon are the most popular day trips made by visitors to Las Vegas.
+Take Advantage of the Outdoors: According to survey data from the Las Vegas Convention and Visitor’s Authority, outdoor activities near Vegas like Death Valley, the Hoover Dam, Valley of Fire State Park, Bryce Canyon, Red Rock Canyon, and the Grand Canyon rank among the most popular daytrips.

 The winter months are a great time to visit these outdoor wonders to avoid the heat.